The Network of Buddhist Organisations UK (NBO) was founded in 1993 to:

-The trustees and committee of the NBO consider that ensuring the sexual, physical and psychological safety of children is an expression of the wisdom and compassion taught by the Buddha.
-We recognise our responsibility to ensure the welfare of adults and those aged under 18, and will raise awareness of this responsibility in other Buddhist organisations, whether members or not.
-See our policies:
+The trustees and committee of the NBO consider that ensuring the sexual, physical and psychological safety of children and adults involved with NBO activity in any way is an expression of the wisdom and compassion taught by the Buddha.
+We will also raise awareness of this responsibility in other Buddhist organisations, whether members or not.
+See the NBO's own policies:

-These model policies are available for use by any Buddhist charity.
+We also provide model Safeguarding policies for use by any Buddhist charity.
+Visit our Safeguarding page.

 Network of Buddhist Organisations is a trading name of Network of Buddhist Organisations Ltd